Brake, Lower Saxony: History

 The term "Brake" first cropped up in the 14th century when an unsealed break in a dike led to flooding in the Harrier area.
-The actual documentary mention, dating from 25–30 May 1384, says "brake to Harghen (Harrien)".
+The actual documentary mention, dating from 25 to 30 May 1384, says "brake to Harghen (Harrien)".
 By the 17th century, "Brake" was ever more often being used not simply as the word for the old dikeburst, but as the community's name.
 From that time come the names Braksiel and Harrierbrake.

 In 1731, the old Fischerhaus, Brake's oldest maintained house, was built.
 In 1756 came Brake's first documentary mention as a port city.
 During the 19th century, Brake became an important industrial centre for shipping, and the port facilities along the Weser were further expanded.
 In 1814, Brake set up its first council, Amt Brake.
 In 1835, Brake was declared a free port.
 In 1846, the telegraph was set up to relay shipping news between Bremen and Bremerhaven.
 In 1848–52 Brake was the first base of the German Imperial Fleet under Admiral Karl Rudolf Brommy, the first ever commander of a unified German fleet.

 On 1 May 1856, Brake was raised to city, and furthermore Golzwarden and Hammelwarden were becoming established as communities (from 1913 onwards becoming parts of the City of Brake).
 In 1861, the river port was brought into operation.
 In 1873 came Brake's connection to the railway network.
 In 1892, the pier was built.
 In 1936 – the National Socialists had taken power in Germany by this time – the Admiral Brommy Barracks were built for the German Navy.
 The barracks were not destroyed in World War II, so the buildings could be used as home for refugees from the former Eastern provinces of Germany.

 In 1960, the Shipping Museum was dedicated.
 In 1972 the Culture and Sport Centre with its city swimming pool and great sports hall came into service.
 In 1974, building began on the District Professional School Centre (Kreisberufsschulzentrum), and the communities of Golzwarden and Schmalenfleth were amalgamated into Brake.

 In 1996, the Admiral Brommy Barracks were closed and most buildings were broke down to get a new area for the harbour expansion.

 In 2006, Brake celebrated 150 years as a city.